barnstee/UA-CloudPublisher/README.md

 # UA Cloud Publisher

-A cross-platform OPC UA cloud publisher reference implementation leveraging OPC UA PubSub over MQTT.
+A cross-platform OPC UA cloud publisher reference implementation leveraging OPC UA PubSub over MQTT and Kafka.
 It runs in a container image on standard Docker hosts or on Kubernetes and comes with an easy-to-use web user interface.

 ## Features